borgbackup/borg/docs/quickstart.rst

 (and also on ~/.cache).
 A few GB should suffice for most hard-drive sized repositories.
 See also :ref:`cache-memory-usage`.

-Borg doesn't use space reserved for root on repository disks (even when run as root), on file systems which do not support this mechanism (e.g. XFS) we recommend to reserve some space in Borg itself just to be safe by adjusting the ``additional_free_space`` setting in the ``[repository]`` section of a repositories ``config`` file.
+|project_name| doesn't use space reserved for root on repository disks (even when run as root),
+on file systems which do not support this mechanism (e.g. XFS) we recommend to reserve some space in |project_name| itself just to be safe by adjusting the ``additional_free_space`` setting in the ``[repository]`` section of a repositories ``config`` file.
 A good starting point is ``2G``.

-If |project_name| runs out of disk space, it tries to free as much space as it can while aborting the current operation safely, which allows to free more space by deleting/pruning archives.
+If |project_name| runs out of disk space, it tries to free as much space as it can while aborting the current operation safely, which allows the user to free more space by deleting/pruning archives.
 This mechanism is not bullet-proof in some circumstances [1]_.